31 studies, strongest evidence first. Search and filter to

 29 elite Iranian taekwondo athletes were split into a group that added tapping to their training and a group that trained normally.
 The athletes who tapped reported feeling less anxious before competition and showed lower levels of the stress hormone cortisol in their saliva, along with more self-confidence, compared to those who didn't tap.
 It's a small study of a very specific athletic population, so it's a useful early signal rather than a broad conclusion.

-After ten EFT sessions, the intervention group showed reductions in cognitive and somatic competitive anxiety and salivary cortisol, and increased self-confidence, compared with the training-only control group; exact numeric values were not available in the sources checked.
+After ten EFT sessions, the intervention group showed reductions in cognitive and somatic competitive anxiety and salivary cortisol, and increased self-confidence, compared with the training-only control group.

 Eraydın, C., Çorbacı, B., Dini, Ü. et al. · 2023

 A group of Turkish nursing students during the COVID-19 pandemic tried four tapping sessions to see if it helped them cope with pandemic-related stress.
-Afterward, students reported better coping skills — like seeking support and feeling more optimistic — and improved anxiety scores compared to before.
-The published abstract didn't include the exact number of students or statistical test results, so the size of the effect can't be confirmed from what's publicly available.
+Afterward, students reported better coping skills - like seeking support and feeling more optimistic - and improved anxiety scores compared with before.
+The study is small and its published report did not include the sample size or statistical detail.

-After four EFT sessions, the experimental group showed higher post-test scores on adaptive coping strategies (seeking social support, optimism, self-confidence) and improved state anxiety scores compared to pre-test, per the DergiPark abstract; exact N and p-values were not stated in the abstract itself.
+After four EFT sessions, the experimental group showed higher post-test scores on adaptive coping strategies (seeking social support, optimism, self-confidence) and improved state anxiety compared with pre-test; the published report did not include sample size or test statistics.

 Stapleton, P., Crighton, G., Sabot, D. et al. · 2020